mvac7/SDCC_PT3player_Lib/README.md

 To include the songs in your program you need to convert the PT3s files to C data and save them as a header (.h).

 To do this, you have the [PT3toCdata](https://github.com/mvac7/PT3toCdata) tool for Windows, designed for the format that this library needs, but if you cannot run it on your system, you will need an application that dumps binaries into C code.
+You can use Aoineko's [CMSXbin](https://github.com/aoineko-fr/CMSXbin) application.

 The current version of the player is designed so that the data block does not contain the 100-byte header.
 For it to work properly, you will have to remove it from the data obtained.